7 Spiritual Activities For Self-Care To Supercharge Your Wellness

 It was crucial for me to discover effective spiritual practices so I could stay present, cool, and collected.

-Prior to applying the self-care activities, I used to dwell on frightening future scenarios and catastrophic thinking, and it made me miserable.
+Prior to applying the self-care activities, I used to dwell on worrying about future scenarios and catastrophic thinking, and it made me miserable.

 But as I started to take small spiritual growth steps, my fear levels have dropped significantly and I’ve turned myself from being emotionally reactive to mindfully responsive.